How to Become a Photographer

 Photography is a very popular career and professionals will testify to how hard it is to get ahead in such a competitive industry.
 However, the rewards come in seeing your own artistic work published, viewed and appreciated by an audience and building a reputable name using your talent.

-What does a photographer actually do?
+What do photographers actually do?

 The work of a photographer varies greatly depending on the type of photography they do and whether they are self-employed or employed by a company.
 Typically, a professional photographer will be given a task by a client or employer and they will find a way to provide the perfect image to complete that task.